+We work intensively with partners to develop programmes that have child protection at their very heart.
 We work with all our partners to better understand why and how children are exploited, abused, neglected and denied their rights, and how we can work together to protect and empower them.
-We work intensively with partners to develop programmes that have the protection of children at their very heart.
 We share best practice by encouraging good quality reporting and open discussion about difficult issues.
 We also offer training and support to organisations looking to improve their safeguarding approaches.

 In the strategic period 2012 – 2015 our child protection programmes reached 244,811 children.